What you will find on this page

 How does Jujube work?

-Compounds in jujube, called jujubosides, have inhibitory effects on
+Compounds in the herb, called jujubosides, have inhibitory effects on

 glutamate-mediated excitatory signal pathway in the hippocampus and probably